 Fort Worth and Dallas Federal Criminal Defense Attorneys

 Are you facing federal charges?
-Put experienced federal criminal defense attorneys on your side.
+Put our experienced federal criminal defense attorneys to work for you.

 Facing federal criminal charges is confusing and frightening.
 Whether you have already been arrested, received a grand jury subpoena, or have been approached by a law enforcement agent requesting an interview, your reputation, livelihood, and liberty are at stake.
 It is important to act intelligently and quickly.